paredesfluffyshark/Intro-To-IM/Final-Project/Final-Project-Recap.md

   The distance sensor I used was not the best, I'm wondering if I would've had less bugs if I used the IR sensors rather than this distance sensor.
 The issue was that it wasn't very accurate and would often get wild readings out of the blue, causing the LEDs to flicker or the servo motor to tunr on for a split second.
 As a result the dog looked very glichy.
 To solve this, I limited the times when the servo motor would be called and created a "for-loop" to average out valid readings and use those instead.

 * Hardware

+It took a LOT of time to create the structure of the dog.
+Covering the whole dog in cotton took many hours but made the interaction with Max 2.0 much more interesting and memorable.

+**Learnings From User Testing**

+1. I realized is that it wasn't instuitive for for users to cover the light sensor when they saw the dog.
+The first thing they did was try to pet any part of the dog that wa closest to them, which obviously wouldn't do anything because there were no sensors.
+I made the sensor more visible and created a little heart to frame it so that it was more obvious that you would pet the dog there.

+2. It wasn't intuitive to step in front of the dog.
+I created a poster that came with the dog indicative that Max 2.o (the project) had to see the person in order to react.
+This made more people stand in front of the dog rather than just randomly petting it.

 **Arduino Code**
 ```